TonKphumpl/data-science-bootcamp9/SQL databases/README.md

 [Pizza Restaurant](https://replit.com/@PhumpanlopKliny/sqlhomeworkbatch09TonPhumpl).

-I build tables( customers, products, orders ) for simulate pizza restaurant and write 4 query for extracting data
+I build tables( customers, products, orders ) for simulate pizza restaurant and write 4 subquery for extracting data

 - Query1 : List of customers who ordered food in 2023 and the total price of the food.
 - Query2 : Top 3 most ordered food items